 11 Lessons I’ve Learned as an Engineering PM

 I’ve been a product manager on an engineering team for the past nine months.
 It’s the latest chapter in a tech career that spans over eight years.
-Prior to moving into this role, I was a content strategist on a developer advocate team and I had recently completed a Masters degree in User Experience Design.
+Prior to moving into this role, I was a content strategist on a developer advocate team and I had recently completed a Masters's degree in User Experience Design.
 While I spent considerable time observing and learning from developers, it’s one thing to listen to their conversations and another to work alongside them.

 Being a PM on an engineering team has been both the most challenging and most rewarding experience of my career.
 I’ve had to learn about a new domain that I had no prior experience with (experimentation, also known as A/B testing) while learning about our tooling, infrastructure, existing processes and the metrics that we (and our main client, the Marketing team) cares about.
 There were no guide books.
 My manager made it clear that there was a huge learning curve.